MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 -------------------------------------------------------------------------------------------

-11:30 trying to fix the categorey in CategoryRespository.cs
+11:30   trying to fix the categorey in CategoryRespository.cs 11:47   Updated startup.cs with services.AddScoped<UnitOfWork, UnitOfWork>();and added new using libraries